fabston/Telegram-Support-Bot/.github/ISSUE_TEMPLATE/bug-report---.md

 ---
 name: "Bug report \U0001F41E"
-about: Create a report to help us improve
+about: Create a bug report
+labels: bug

 ---

-## Description

-Describe the issue that you're seeing.
+## Describe the bug
+A clear and concise description of what the bug is.

 ### Steps to reproduce

-Clear steps describing how to reproduce the issue.
-Please please please link to a demo project if possible, this makes your issue _much_ easier to diagnose (seriously).
+Steps to reproduce the behavior.

-### Expected result
+### Expected behavior

-What should happen?

-### Actual result

-What happened.
+A clear and concise description of what you expected to happen.

 ### Environment

-Paste the information here as shown by `npm run check`
+ - OS: [e.g. Arch Linux]
+ - Other details that you think may affect.

+### Additional context
+Add any other context about the problem here.